The Church is open during the day for visitors to enjoy.

 Art Group: Friday afternoons, 2.00pm-4.00pm

-Roman Catholic Church Milton is part of the Roman Catholic parish of St Edmund in Abingdon.
+Roman Catholic Church Milton is part of the East Hendred Catholic Parish.

 The Parish Priest is Monsignor Andrew Burnham (Father Andrew)